An uncorrelated asset class that can provide high returns

 Why is a life settlement beneficial for the third-party investor?

 A third-party investor in life settlements realizes that some of the original policy owners are in worse health now than when they originally purchased the policy.
 As such, there is an opportunity to profit off the fact that while the premiums on the policy may be high in terms of absolute dollar amounts, these premiums are low in comparison to the insured’s current poor health status.
-Furthermore, with the right actuarial and insurance expertise, these third-party investors can pay significantly less on the policy than what the original policy owner was paying for them.
+Furthermore, with the right actuarial and insurance experience, these third-party investors can pay significantly less on the policy than what the original policy owner was paying for them.

 By investing in a large pool of life settlement policies with the right team, investors can gain access to an underlying set of cashflows that are uncorrelated to traditional investment cashflow.